Smoked Jalapeno Poppers

 This post may contain affiliate links.
 Please read my disclosure policy.

-A couple of hot peppers stuffed with cheese, scallions, and herbs… What could be better?
-This recipe will walk you through how to smoke jalapenos, and some important recipe hacks to keep them in one piece.
+This recipe will walk you through how long to smoke jalapeno poppers, plus some important recipe hacks to keep them in one piece.

 Smoked Jalapeno Poppers

-You can also make smoked stuffed jalapeno peppers on the grill as a spicy side with other BBQ favorites.
 We have an easy air fryer jalapeno recipe too!
 Prefer a bready appetizer?
 Try out some jalapeno popper pretzel bombs instead!

 There are a ton of bold flavors in this dish, and they go together so well!
-I recommend trying them out in some other dishes… Perhaps a main course?
+I recommend trying them out in some other dishes…perhaps a main course?

 A delicious twist on smoked stuffed jalapenos is this creamy, crazy flavorful one pot pasta dish!